 This is the second project I’ve made using the materials and construction methods I learned from Big Nazo.
-You can read a little more about who they are and how I got involved with them here.
+You can read a little more about who they are, how I got involved with them, and the first mask here.

-Unlike the first mask, I did all the designing, constructing, and painting of this on my own.
+Unlike the first mask, I did all the designing, construction, and painting of this on my own.

 Painting this proved to be the most difficult and longest part of the process.
 For the first mask I spent almost all my time constructing the thing, and just a few sittings painting it.
-Here, it was an exact opposite division of labor.
+Here, it was the opposite division of labor.

 I had not painted foam to look like metal before, I wasn’t sure which colors should go where, and because of the design there were a lot of individual elements that needed to be addressed with smaller brushes.
 Because this isn’t symmetrical and has a rough texture, I decided to give it a weathered, antique look.